Every Beginner Should Have A Plan To Carry Concealed Everyday

 Do you keep a spare magazine in your vehicle?

 A lot of the firearms that are geared to concealed carriers sacrifice magazine capacity for size constraints.
 The main purpose of a concealed carry firearm is to defend your life long enough to either escape or neutralize a threat.
-It may help to have a spare magazine accessible on either your person or in your vehicle.
+It may help to have a quality magazine carrier on you.

 Solution: Consider carrying a spare magazine or a small quantity of back-up ammunition loaded into moon clips or speed reloaders if you’re using a revolver.